sbrl/research-rainfallradar/README.md

 Unfortunately using this model is rather complicated and involves a large number of steps.
 There is no way around this.
 This README explains it the best I can though.

-Should anything be unclear, please [open an issue](https://github.com/sbrl/research-rainfallradar/issues/new)
+Should anything be unclear, please do [open an issue](https://github.com/sbrl/research-rainfallradar/issues/new).

-> [!WARNING]
-> This README is currently under construction!

 ## Paper
 The research in this repository has been published in a conference paper(!)